 The Texas Talent Connection Internship Grants program is funded by Wagner-Peyser 7(b) federal funds.
-These funds are allocated to each state's Office of the Governor on July I of each year for grants to fund workforce training and job placement services.
-In collaboration with the Office of the Governor and the Texas Workforce Investment Council, TWC awards program grants to Boards so that Boards can create opportunities for high school or community and technical college students to earn class credit, industry-based certifications, and on-the-job experience through work-based internships in middle-skill Science, Technology, Engineering and Foster Youth Transition centers participating in the program.
+These funds are allocated to each state's Office of the Governor on July 1 of each year for grants to fund workforce training and job placement services.
+In collaboration with the Office of the Governor and the Texas Workforce Investment Council, TWC awards program grants to Boards so that Boards can create opportunities for high school or community and technical college students to earn class credit, industry-based certifications, and on-the-job experience through work-based internships in middle-skill Science, Technology, Engineering and Math (STEM) occupations across a range of industries.
+Grant recipients offer internships that provide training for in-demand positions that pay a living wage, such as medical technicians, network support specialists, engineering technicians, quality control technicians, welders, and more.
+In SFY'22, there are four Boards and Foster Youth Transition centers participating in the program.

-and Math (STEM)

-occupations across a

-range of industries.

-Grant recipients offer

-internships that provide

-training for in-demand

-positions that pay a living

-wage, such as medical

-technicians, network

-support specialists,

-engineering technicians,

-quality control

-technicians, welders,

-and more.
-In SFY'22,

-there are four Boards

-16 &quot;Workforce Innovation & Opportunity Act (WIOA)," Texas Workforce Commission
+&lt;sup>16 "Workforce Innovation & Opportunity Act (WIOA)," Texas Workforce Commission

-17 &quot;Texas Talent Connection Grant Program," Office of the Governor
+&lt;sup>17 "Texas Talent Connection Grant Program," Office of the Governor